cleetoh/SC2002_proj/README.md

       - On **Reset password**, calls `authController.resetPassword(userId)`, displays the generated temporary password, and returns to the main menu.
       - On **Try again**, re-prompts for password within the same loop.
       - On **Back to main menu**, exits the login flow and returns to the main menu.

+  - `handleRegistration()`: `void`
+    Manages company representative registration flow:

+    - Prompts for email (used as user ID), name, company name, department, and position.
+    - Creates a new `CompanyRepresentative` account with default password "password" and `approved` status set to `false`.
+    - The new representative must be approved by staff before they can log in.

+  - `dispatchUserSession(User user)`: `void`
+    Routes the logged-in user to the appropriate controller and view based on their role (Student, CompanyRepresentative, or CareerCenterStaff).

 #### `AuthController`